dgp1130/emoji-picker/README.md

 Try it now at [emoji.dwac.dev](https://emoji.dwac.dev/)!

-![Screenshot of the emoji picker, showing a large grid of various emoji icons and including a text box labeled "Emoji filter" with an popup message which reads "Copied 😀 to clipboard!"](/docs/screenshot.png)
+![Screenshot of the emoji picker, showing a large grid of various emoji icons and including a text box labeled "Emoji filter" with a popup message which reads "Copied 😀 to clipboard!"](/docs/screenshot.png)

 A simple emoji picker